 At least he’s got good taste, I thought to myself.

 I left the two top buttons of my shirt open, revealing a small part of my chest tattoo.
 The moment I put on my suit and took another long look in the mirror, I noticed most of my tattoos weren’t visible anymore.
 If I closed every button on my shirt, people wouldn’t even know I had them.
-I looked like a decent guy, a regular company man who wouldn’t raise any suspicion to himself.
-Someone who had nothing more to hide for the outside world.
+I looked like a decent guy, a regular company man who wouldn’t raise any suspicion about himself.
+Someone who had nothing more to hide from the outside world.

 I’ll figure it out later, I thought to myself.

-In the other breast pocket was a silver flask with a small calibre bullet stuck in it.
+In the other breast pocket was a silver flask with a small caliber bullet stuck in it.
 I opened the cap and the smell of whiskey filled my nostrils.
 There is always a time and place for a sip of whiskey.
 I was glad my avatar thought the same.
 For now, I was trying to find out who I was.
 So I kept going through the wallet looking for some kind of ID.
 It didn’t take long before I found one, hidden in one of the back pockets.
-The face on the ID looked exactly as the image I saw in the mirror earlier.
+The face on the ID looked exactly like the image I saw in the mirror earlier.
 The name printed on it was: Takayama, Jiro.